TheShare/Minecraft-Backgrounds/README.md

 # Information
-these are backgrounds for your minecraft videos/whatever, made with the complementary and sildur's shaders.
+these are backgrounds for your videos, backgrounds, wallpapers, ect.
+Made with the Complementary and Sildur's shaders.

 ***THESE ARE COMPLETLY FREE TO USE!***